 As we mentioned above discrete and continuous data are the two key types of quantitative data.

-In statistics and data science, many decisions depend on whether the basic data is discrete or continuous.
+In statistics, marketing research, and data science, many decisions depend on whether the basic data is discrete or continuous.

 5. Discrete data